 Why You Can Trust Us

 Chicken coops for the backyard aren’t a new topic here at Backyard Boss.
 Whether you’re looking for a mobile coop to fit in a corner of your yard, a permanent coop for a growing flock, or anything in between, we’ve reviewed it.
-We’ve even gone the DIY route and built some our own.
+We’ve even gone the DIY route and built some of our own.
 Now we’ve managed to boil all of this experience down into this guide so that you don’t have to go the long way round to find the best chicken coop for your backyard.
 If you are a chicken owner this article is for you.

 Best Large Chicken Coop